 We have an extensive network of outstanding scientists all over the world and access to substantial research facilities at the University of Amsterdam and the University of Tuebingen, Europe’s premier center for cognitive and neuroscience research.

 Kai formerly worked as a management consultant with international strategy consultants Simon-Kucher & Partners with a focus on pricing and marketing strategies.
-Now a scientific entrepreneur, he aspires to transform cutting-edge technologies from neuroscience into applicable market research tools.
+Now a scientific entrepreneur and Professor for Consumer Behaviour, he aspires to transform cutting-edge technologies from neuroscience into applicable market research tools.
 Being a specialist in price, product and advertising research, he possesses many years of experience in the fields of pharmaceuticals, finances, industry and retail.
 Kai is also a popular and frequently booked keynote speaker.
 His recent book “NeuroPricing – how customers think about prices” was published in German in the fall of 2012.

 Matthias Wirth – a businessman and entrepreneur

 with more than 20 years experience in B2B marketing, sales and business development.
 He has been a